Sydney-Informatics-Hub/training.artemis.rds/_episodes/04-rcos2hpc.md

 Backup sorted!

-Check using ```ls /rds/PRJ-Training``` that your data has been backed up on RCOS.
+Check using ```ls /rds/PRJ-Training``` that your data has been backed up on RDS.
 Note that the time stamps are preserved.

-# Transfer from RCOS to local with FileZilla
+# Transfer from RDS to local with FileZilla

-Just as we accessed Artemis through the FileZilla interface earlier, we can likewise directly access the RCOS server.
-The hostname for RCOS server is
+Just as we accessed Artemis through the FileZilla interface earlier, we can likewise directly access the RDS server.
+The hostname for RDS server is

-From external to university network:
+From external to University network:
 ```
 research-data-ext.sydney.edu.au
 ```

-From internal to university network:
+From internal to University network:
 ```
 research-data-int.sydney.edu.au
 ```